Storia-AI/sage/README.md

 Sometimes you just want to learn how a codebase works and how to integrate it, without spending hours sifting through the code itself.

-`codesage` is like an open-source GitHub Copilot with the most up-to-date information about your repo.
+`sage` is like an open-source GitHub Copilot with the most up-to-date information about your repo.

 Features: